Marcus9512/Tutorial_testing/README.md

 ## Setup

-Open IntelliJ, and select the import project and select the Tutorial_testing project.
+When the project is cloned to your computer open IntelliJ, and select import project.
 Note, if you are using IntelliJ 2020, open and import will be on the same button.

 In the next step, select “Maven project” and click next.
 Note, if you are using IntelliJ 2020, the project will open the project instantly.
 Use the standard values in the upcoming windows by just clicking next, until IntelliJ has open the project.
 Expand the project structure in the left corner of IntelliJ and make sure that it is similar to the next image.